ckrdeeps7/DeployingSphinxDocs1/_sources/index.rst.txt

 2. This line is being checked for **BoldFace**
 3. and for Backquotes can be ``text`` for code example

+* this is
+* a list

+  * with a nested list
+  * and some subitems

+* and here the parent list continues

+term 1
+    Each definition list item contains a term, optional classifiers, and a definition.

+term 2
+    A term is a simple one-line word or phrase, a leading hyphen to prevent recognition as an **option list** item.

+    Optional *classifiers* may follow the term on the same line, each after an inline, paragraph 2.

+term 3 : classifier
+    Definition 3.
 Check out the :doc:`usage` section for further information.

 .. note::